vicdant1/TodoAspNetMvc/README.md

 ## Feature video (click on thumbnail to go there)
 [![TodoApp Cloud Plus Plus](https://img.youtube.com/vi/AmU7T4pXdmg/maxresdefault.jpg)](https://www.youtube.com/watch?v=AmU7T4pXdmg)

-- Some inputs do not appear in the recording because OBS only captures the browser window.
-When the project is run locally, the inputs will appear.
+- Some inputs do not appear in the recording because OBS only captures the browser window, but it works fine.

 ## Stack and Approaches